 - Expensive for a charcoal grill

-Dollar for dollar, it’s tough to top the Weber’s Spirit line of propane grills.
-Of the Spirit grills, the E-310 is perhaps the best.
-Featuring three burners with an ample 30,000 BTUs of output on a 424-square-inch cooking surface, this model also comes with Weber’s new GS4 cooking system, which boasts high-performance burners, an advanced ignition system, “flavorizer” bars, and a grease management system.
-It also supports Weber’s iGrill 3 app-connected thermometer system.
+The E-310 model also comes with Weber’s new GS4 cooking system, which boasts high-performance burners, an advanced ignition system, “flavorizer” bars, and a grease-management system.
+It also supports Weber’s iGrill 3 app-connected thermometer system, which is a separate purchase.

 - Type: Gas